From Culmstock to the Wellington monument

 About the walk

 One of the landmarks that heralds your approach to Devon as you travel south on the M5 is the Wellington Monument, a strange, triangular obelisk standing 175ft (53.8m) high on the edge of the Blackdown Hills, and particularly impressive when illuminated at night.
-It's also a great focus for this walk, which starts off through the water-meadows at Culmstock.
+It’s also a great focus for this walk, which starts off through the water-meadows at Culmstock.
 Once a small market town with a woollen industry, today it lies off the main tourist trail among rolling fields and peaceful beech woods, a couple of miles from the Somerset border.
-Several farms, such as beautiful Culm Pyne Barton, were recorded in the Domesday Book.
+Several farms, such as beautiful Culm Pyne Barton (passed at Point 8), were recorded in the Domesday Book.

 The extravagant Wellington monument was erected by local gentry to celebrate the Duke of Wellington's victory at Waterloo in 1815.
 Earlier military success brought Arthur Wellesley the right to a title: since his family originated from Somerset, he chose the place most closely resembling the family name.
 He only visited the estate once, in 1819, but local pride was such that his triumphs were publicly celebrated – and in a big way!
 The foundation stone of the obelisk, on the highest point of the Blackdown Hills (on the Duke's own land), was laid in 1817, but work was spasmodic, and it didn't reach its final form until the late 19th century.
 The trustees gave the estate to the National Trust in 1934.

 The AA distance board here shows how far you can see in all directions.
 On a clear day you can pick out the Black Mountains in South Wales, 70 miles (113km) north.
-Prominent at the start and finish of the walk is All Saints Church.
-The building dates from the 14th century.
-Beautifully light and airy, it's constructed of local flint, the characteristic pinkish colour of Blackdown chert.
+Prominent at the start and finish of the walk is All Saints Church dating from the 14th century.
+Beautifully light and airy, it’s constructed of local flint, the characteristic pinkish colour of Blackdown chert.
 The tower is adorned by two ferocious gargoyles and four pinnacles, each topped with a weathervane, erected when the original spire was taken down in 1776.
-Culmstock's famous yew tree, seen on top of the tower, probably took root at that time – it now has a substantial trunk and, during the drought of 1976, was painstakingly watered by volunteers; perhaps another example of the pride of these Devon/Somerset borderers.
+Culmstock’s famous yew tree, seen on top of the tower, probably took root at that time – it now has a substantial trunk and, during the drought of 1976, was painstakingly watered by volunteers; perhaps another example of the pride of these Devon/Somerset borderers.

 Walk directions